Apple has recently released the feature enabling users to use a custom domain’s email with iCloud Plus.

 This blog post has been developed to act as a guide on how to set up the custom domain for mail service with iCloud.
-I will be updating this post as the feature becomes fully available.

 Before I take you into the main part of setting up, let me share with you what is needed to be able to use your custom domain for an email in iCloud.